-- To ensure proper operation of the jacks, lube the grease fittings located on the leveling jacks.
-See Jack Maintenance.
-For maintenance interval information, see Basic Maintenance Schedule. - 3.
-Connect trailer wiring to the tow vehicle.
-Check for proper operation of the directional and brake lights.

-- Verify all doors and hoods are properly latched. - 5.
+- 1. Use the jack to raise or lower the trailer onto the hitch of the towing vehicle.
+Lock the hitch coupling and attach the safety chains or cables to the vehicle.
+Raise the jack foot completely. - 2.
+Connect any trailer wiring to the tow vehicle.
+Check for proper operation of the directional and brake lights. - 3.
+Verify all doors are properly latched. - 4.
 Check for proper inflation of the trailer tires.
-For maximum tire pressures, see Specifications. - 6.
+For maximum tire pressures, see Specifications. - 5.
 Check the wheel lugs.
-Tighten or replace any lugs that are loose or missing.
-If a tire has been removed for axle service or replaced, tighten the lugs, in the order shown, to the following specifications: - a.
-Start all lug nuts by hand. - b.
-First pass tighten to 20-25 ft-lbs (27-33 Nm). - c.
-Second pass tighten to 50-60 ft-lbs (67-81 Nm). - d.
-Third pass tighten to 90-120 ft-lbs (122-162 Nm).
+Tighten or replace any that are loose or missing.
+If a tire has been removed for axle service or replaced, tighten the lugs in the order shown to the following specifications: - A. Start all lug nuts by hand. - B. First pass tighten to 20-25 ft-lbs (27-33 Nm). - C. Second pass tighten to 50-60 ft-lbs (67-81 Nm). - D. Third pass tighten to 90-120 ft-lbs (122-162 Nm).

-Note: After first road use, repeat tightening procedure.
+Note: After the first road use, re-torque the lug nuts in sequence.